MQBIOL/tidydata-2024-lna0104/README.md

 # Assignment 1: Tidy data package

-This repository contains R code for tidying data
+This repository contains R code for tidying data.

+R version R version 4.3.1 (2023-06-16) was used for all code contained within this repository.

 ## Dependencies